 People have been using Morphine in many different forms for hundreds of years.
 It is derived from the poppy flower and belongs to the group of drugs known as analgesics.
-Analgesics, or opioids, are pain-reducing medication.
-For example:
+Analgesics, or opioids, are pain-reducing medications such as:

 Acute, sudden onset pain and chronic, long-lasting pain are treated with Morphine.
 The U.S. Drug Enforcement Agency and U.S. Food and Drug Administration classify it as a Schedule II narcotic.
 This classification system schedules drugs based on risk of abuse and harm.
 Morphine is dangerous and very addictive.